rodperei/minishell/README.md

+_This project as been created as part of 42 curriculum by frnicila and rodperei_
 # Minishell

-> This project is our own implementation of a bash-like shell.
+This project is our own implementation of a bash-like shell.
 ## 📦 Installation

 Copy and paste these commands to get started: